 - Passive Restraint

 Yes.
-Request an official electronic card from your carrier and display it on your smartphone, tablet, laptop, or other mobile device when you need to show proof of coverage.
+Request an official electronic card from your carrier and display it on your smartphone, tablet, laptop, or other mobile devices when you need to show proof of coverage.
 So much easier than digging through all that stuff in your glove compartment!

 Driving with lapsed coverage is considered a traffic violation in Vermont and will result in a fine of up to $500.
 You’ll be required to show proof of coverage to be able to continue driving.